 Afghanistan is currently in the process of working on its TNA.
-It has prioritised its key sectors, and work is now underway to determine which technologies to prioritize.
+It has finalized its Barrier Analysis and Enabling Framework, and work is now underway to finalize the Technology Action Plans.

 Afghanistan is a landlocked country situated at the hub of South Asia and Central Asia.
 To the south and east Afghanistan shares a border with Pakistan, to the west it shares a border with Iran, and its northern border touches the Central Asian countries of Turkmenistan, Uzbekistan and Tajikistan.
 Agriculture contributes an estimated 31% to the country’s GDP, and approximately 85% of Afghans depend on primarily rain-fed agriculture and agribusiness for their livelihoods.